-Rupee hits lifetime low of 80.38 against US dollar
+Rupee hits lifetime low of 80.47 against US dollar

 The development came a day after the Federal Reserve raised its interest rate again by 75 basis points and warned of more hikes as it battles soaring prices, stoking fears of a recession.

+“I think that shelter inflation is going to remain high for some time,” Federal Reserve Chair Jerome Powell said, according to CNBC.
+“We are looking for it to come down, but it’s not exactly clear when that will happen.
+It may take some time.
+Hope for the best, plan for the worst.”

 On Thursday, the rupee opened 0.4% lower over its previous close at 80.28, Bloomberg reported.

-Before this, the domestic currency hit 80.12 on August 29.
+Before this, the domestic currency hit 80.15 on August 29.
+This is the fifth time the rupee has breached the 80-mark this year.

+Forex traders said the strength of the American dollar in the overseas market, a muted trend in domestic equities, risk-off moods and firm crude oil prices weighed on the local unit.